pminten/effective_elixir/sources/control_flow.md

-# Control Structures
+# Control Flow

 As Elixir is a functional programming language it doesn't have all the control structures you see in a language like C or Ruby.
 In particular there is no while or for loop.
-Instead higher order functions such as `Enum.reduce/2` are used.
+Instead higher order functions such as `Enum.reduce/2` or recursive functions are used.

+Language features that direct control flow can roughly be divided into two
+categories: choice and repetition.
+In languages like C and Ruby choice corresponds to things like `if` and repetition to `for`.
+In Elixir the principle mechanism for choice is pattern matching and the one for repetition is recursive functions.

+To make things easier for the programmer Elixir has additional control flow features (often implemented as macro's).
+At the end of the day however those boil down to pattern matching and recursive functions.

 ## Case